School Year

 Action Steps to implement evidence-based strategy:

-Engaging students with quarterly community service projects.
+Engaging students with community service projects each semester

 Person Responsible:

-Student Lighthouse Action Team and Mrs. Swartwout (counselor)
+Student Council and Jenny Swartwout (counselor)

 Progress Monitoring Evidence: